schelterlabs/CleanML/README.md

 The details of the benchmark methodology and design are described in the paper:
 > CleanML: A Benchmark for Joint Data Cleaning and Machine Learning [Experiments and Analysis]

+## Requirements

+This project has been tested with Python 3.6 and Python 3.7.

 ## Install

 ```shell